autogluon/autogluon/docs/tutorials/image_classification/hpo.md

 ### Bayesian Optimization

-Here is an example of using Bayesian Optimization using :class:`autogluon.core.searcher.SKoptSearcher`.
+Here is an example of using Bayesian Optimization using :class:`autogluon.core.searcher.GPFIFOSearcher`.

 Bayesian Optimization fits a probabilistic *surrogate model* to estimate the function that relates each hyperparameter configuration to the resulting performance of a model trained under this hyperparameter configuration.

-You can specify what kind of surrogate model to use (e.g., Gaussian Process, Random Forest, etc.), in addition to which acquisition function to employ (e.g., Expected Improvement, Lower Confidence Bound, etc.).
-In the following, we tell `fit` to perform Bayesian optimization using a Random Forest surrogate model with acquisitions based on Expected Improvement.
-For more information, see :class:`autogluon.core.searcher.SKoptSearcher`.
+Our implementation makes use of a Gaussian process surrogate model along with expected improvement as acquisition function.
+It has been developed specifically to support asynchronous parallel evaluations.

 ```{.python .input}
 time_limits = 2*60